edanalytics/earthmover_edfi_bundles/assessments/IDEL/README.md

 ### Required
 - OUTPUT_DIR: Where output files will be written
 - STATE_FILE: Where to store the earthmover runs.csv file
-- BUNDLE_DIR: Parent folder of the bundle, where `earthmover.yaml` lives
 - INPUT_FILE: The student assessment file to be mapped
 - STUDENT_ID_NAME: Which column to use as the Ed-Fi `studentUniqueId`.
 Default column is 'Student Primary ID'.